Opuntia Island Hopping Journey, 5 Days

 DAY 3: Explore The Highlands, Visit Research Station – Santa Cruz Island

-DAY 4: Wildlife Tour To Nearby Small Island
+DAY 4: Wildlife Day Tour to a Nearby Small Island

-DAY 5: Transfer to Baltra to Flight to Mainland
+DAY 5: Transfer to Baltra to take the Flight to Mainland

 DAY 1: INTERPRETATION CENTER, HIKE AND SNORKEL TIJERETAS

 After a morning flight from the mainland to San Cristobal Island, we continue to beautiful Casa Opuntia for an energizing lunch, introductions, and a short overview of our trip.
 Our Galapagos adventure starts with a visit to the local Interpretation Center, where we learn about the unique wildlife, geology, natural history, and social dynamics of the Galapagos.

 Now that we know a little more about the islands, we make our way to our first stop, Frigate Hill, where we’ll spot many of the unique avian species of the Galapagos.
 As we hike over natural lava rock trails, our guides will tell us all about the Galapagos cotton, palo santo, acacia, and cacti surrounding us, as well as the blue-footed boobies, frigate birds, pelicans, herons, gulls, warblers, mockingbirds, and finches that we spot in the vegetation and sea cliffs.
 In addition to the diverse wildlife, this walking tour provides marvelous views of the rugged coastline and the town of Puerto Baquerizo Moreno below us.